 An American muscle car parked just next to The Nieuwmarkt.

 The Nieuwmarkt is very popular among locals.
 Especially during the weekends.
 The terraces of the bars on the Nieuwmarkt are always filled with people.
 And yes, also during the winter!
 A Dutchman like to sit on terraces… On the Nieuwmarkt there is always something going on: Lot’s of bicycles, lots of people, lots of bars and restaurants.
 The Nieuwmarkt is definitely one of the best places in Amsterdam to do people watching.

 This is how Nieuwmarkt Square looks like in summer times.

 Fun fact: That building on the picture above (The Waag) is the oldest non-religious building of Amsterdam.

-During our Red Light District Tours, we’ll show you the Nieuwmarkt and the Waag as well.
+During our Red Light District Tour, you get to see Nieuwmarkt and the Waag as well.
 Our local guides will point out which bars and restaurants are most popular among locals.
 It’s always good to know which places are nice to visit, right?
 Our guides will also give you a short history lesson about this place.

 15 Fun Things To Do in Amsterdam Red Light District